ryan-isaac/Docker_Python/README.md

 # Docker_Python
 This docker file runs a python code -v 3.8 to download 2 datasets from the web, then process them to generate printed statistics and one excel file with data divided by year for the last 3 years.
-The URL link for the data could change as it's hosted on Google drive.
-If you receive an error related to downloading the data and the url, you may need to contact me to update the links inside the '.py' python file.
+The URL link for the data could change, as it is hosted on Google drive but can be manually retrieved from https://climate.weather.gc.ca.
+If you receive an error related to downloading the data and the URL, you may need to contact me to update the links inside the '.py' python file.

 ## Files
 - Dockerfile